cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Online help: updated some topics (like bc and pgp) and corrected more than 70 internal and external links.

-- CrypTool book: - Edition 12 is a major update, with many corrections and additions
+- CrypTool Book: - Edition 12 is a major update, with many corrections and (CTB)            additions
                  - Additional chapters about bitblock and bitstream encryption, and with a Survey on Current Academic Results for Solving Discrete Logarithms And Factoring